haykirstin/solar_venus/response_functions/0_README.md

 # Sources for bandpass information

-The table below lists each of the bandpass files iin this directory.
+The table below lists each of the bandpass files in this directory.
 The table contains:

 - The name of the filter
 - The filename where the response function is stored in this directory